 Carbon Performance alignment of companies in the Mercedes-Benz sector with the Paris agreement benchmarks.

-The company discloses a 2030 emissions intensity target using a Well-to-Wheel emissions figure that is inconsistent with TPI’s methodology for this sector.
-The target has been estimated to apply directly to the company’s Tank-to-Wheel emissions intensity, which is the intensity used in TPI’s methodology for this sector.
+The company discloses a 2030 emissions intensity target using a Well-to-Wheel emissions figure that is inconsistent and cannot be adjusted to assess using TPI’s methodology for this sector.
+TPI’s benchmarks harmonise emissions under the EU’s Worldwide Harmonized Light Vehicles Test Procedure (WLTP).
+While formally adopted in September 2017, manufacturers systematically began reporting emission performance in WLTP in the reporting year 2020.
+We rely on conversion factors published by the ICCT to translate companies’ historical intensities from NEDC to WLTP, but previous assessments using NEDC are still accessible on our tool.
 When interpreting TPI Carbon Performance data, it is important to bear in mind that climate science shows temperature change is proportional to cumulative absolute CO2 emissions.